-International PEN Writers in Prison Committee considers Kuwaiti writer, journalist and researcher Yasser al-Habib to have been detained in accordance with Article 19 of the International Covenant on Civil and Political Rights, to which Kuwait is a signatory, and welcomes his official pardon on 25 February 2004.
-However, PEN is deeply concerned that in spite of this, al-Habib may be at risk of imminent re-arrest, and calls upon the authorities to guarantee his safety and protection from re-arrest as a matter of urgency, in accordance with national and international law.
+International PEN Writers in Prison Committee is deeply concerned about the fifteen-year prison sentence reportedly handed down to Kuwaiti writer, journalist and researcher Yasser al-Habib in absentia on 9 March 2004.
+PEN reminds the authorities of Kuwait of their obligations to uphold the official pardon offered to Yasser al-Habib on 25 February 2004 and Article 19 of the International Covenant on Civil and Political Rights, to which Kuwait is a signatory, and calls upon the authorities to take all necessary steps to guarantee his safety and protection from re-arrest as a matter of urgency.